tp953704/vue-cli-plugin-console-killer/README.md

 vue-cli plugin to kill console like cockroach

 ## important
-## Error have been Fixed, you can use it safety and confortable.
-## if there is demand you need, or you meet some error when using this package Lets go to (https://github.com/tp953704/vue-cli-plugin-console-killer/issues)
-## , and Thank you
+## Error have been Fixed,so you can use it safety and confortable. if there is demand you need, or you meet some error when using this package Lets go to (https://github.com/tp953704/vue-cli-plugin-console-killer/issues), and Thank you

 ## Get Start